Zer0-/listrr/README.md

 Feel free to hit me at phil.volguine@gmail.com for help.

-My next project is to document Bricks which is the web framework I created and what listrr uses for routing and other things.
+My next project is to document Bricks which is a web framework I created and what listrr uses for routing and other things.
 So for now everyone is unfortunately stuck code spelunking.